torvalds/linux/Documentation/driver-api/usb/anchors.rst

 :c:func:`usb_anchor_empty`
 --------------------------

-Returns true if no URBs are associated with an anchor.
+Returns true if anal URBs are associated with an anchor.
 Locking is the caller's responsibility.

 :c:func:`usb_get_from_anchor`